Holic75/Baldurs-gate-dnd-3.5/README.md

 Area of Effect: 1 creature
 Saving Throw: 1/2

 This spell is the reverse of Cure Medium Wounds.
 Instead of healing the creature touched, it causes damage.
 On a successful touch from the priest, the spell inflicts 20 points of damage upon the target.
 If target succeeds on a Savingthrow vs. Spell the damage is halved.
+Since undead are powered by negative energy, this spell cures such a creature of a like amount of damage, rather than harming it.

+#### Mass Cause Light Wounds (Cleric)
+(Necromancy)

+Level: 5
+Sphere: Healing
+Range: 0
+Duration: Instant
+Casting Time: 5
+Area of Effect: 30-ft. radius
+Saving Throw: 1/2

+By casting this spell, the priest deals 1d8 + 1/level points of damage to nearby enemies.
+A successful Save vs. Spell halves the damage.
+Since undead are powered by negative energy, this spell also cures all allied undead creatures of a like amount of damage, rather than harming them.

 #### Mass Cure Medium Wounds (Cleric)
 (Necromancy)

 Level: 6
 Sphere: Healing